contribsys/faktory/Pro-Changes.md

 # Note

-**Faktory Pro was sunset in April 2021 and is no longer available for sale.** Existing customers may continue to use it for the next two years.
+**Faktory Pro was sunset in April 2021 and is no longer available for sale.** Existing customers may continue to use it for the next year.

 ## 1.5.1